Office of Postsecondary Education, Department of Education.

-1. Eligible Applicants: Institutions of higher education, as defined under section 101 of the HEA, or consortia of IHEs are eligible to apply for funding.
+1. Eligible Applicants: IHEs, as defined in section 101 of the HEA, or consortia of IHEs are eligible to apply for funding.

 2. Cost Sharing or Matching: The grantee must provide, from non-Federal funds, a matching contribution equal to at least 25 percent of the cost of the project.

 3. Subgrantees: A grantee under this competition may not award subgrants to entities to directly carry out project activities described in its application.

 1. Application Submission Instructions: Applicants are required to follow the Common Instructions for Applicants to Department of Education Discretionary Grant Programs, published in the Federal Register on February 13, 2019 (84 FR 3768), and available at www.govinfo.gov/content/pkg/FR-2019-02-13/pdf/2019-02206.pdf, which contain requirements and information on how to submit an application.

 2. Intergovernmental Review: This program is subject to Executive Order 12372 and the regulations in 34 CFR part 79.
 Information about Intergovernmental Review of Federal Programs under Executive Order 12372 is in the application package for this program.

 3. Funding Restrictions: We reference regulations outlining funding restrictions in the Applicable Regulations section of this notice.